-We aim to make sure that every child has access to a range of extra curricular activities to supplement and support their learning outside the normal school day.
-Please look below to find out more about all the extra curricular activities we offer.
+We aim to make sure that every child has access to a range of extra-curricular activities to supplement and support their learning outside of the normal school day.
+Please look below to find out more about all the extra-curricular activities we offer.

 These activities are highlighted in our newsletters and in a termly club letter.
 In addition, we often send home details of external activities/events from other local providers so that you can enjoy these as a family.

 During 2020-2021, we have been keen to continue to offer extra-curricular activities but we have been mindful of the high rates of transmission of COVID-19 in our local community.
 Therefore, we have offered clubs that can be run by school staff already working within the protected year group bubbles and one outside provider who offers all-weather outdoor and adventurous clubs, which present less risk of transmission as they are run outside.
 We prioritised active clubs and offered an active club for each year group, Scotty's Heroes for Years 5 and 6 and an additional craft club for Year 3, totalling seven extra-curricular clubs for the autumn and summer terms.

 Despite the restrictions of COVID-19, our pupils enjoy a whole range of extra-curricular activities.
 Look at our list of clubs attended by our pupils and the skills that they have developed!